baasbox/docs/SDK/iOS/user_guide_ios.rst

 ==============

 The Baasbox iOS SDK is meant to get you quickly started in performing CRUD operations on your custom data objects.
-The goal of guide is to illustrate the essential steps to build your first application in five minutes.
+The goal of this guide is to illustrate the essential steps to build your first application in five minutes.
 Let's get started!